 With a brand new season kicking off today at Children’s Mercy Park, Jimmy is eager to fight for his spot in the lineup.
 With two extremely talented fullbacks in Seth Sinovic and Cristian Lobato vying for the number 3 spot, Medranda is ready to contribute his versatility to help the team any way he can:

 “Lobato and Seth are very good players and can do a good job, but I always want to play.
 I am always ready to play and will do whatever I can to help the team.
 I have a lot of confidence in myself and am working everyday to improve and to win titles.”

-Jimmy Medranda is a highly valued asset in Kansas City, occupying one of the foreign roster spots allowed for MLS clubs.
-His technical ability, pace, and versatility set him apart and make it difficult for manager Peter Vermes to leave his name off the teamsheet.
+Jimmy Medranda is a highly valued asset in Kansas City, occupying one of the limited foreign roster spots allowed for MLS clubs.
+His technical ability, pace, and versatility set him apart and make it nearly impossible for manager Peter Vermes to leave his name off the teamsheet.

-If we’ve learned anything about Medranda over the last four years, it’s that his work ethic coupled with his natural talent make it unlikely we’ll see him anywhere but the ‘Blue Hell’ anytime soon.
+If we’ve learned anything about Medranda over the last four years, it’s that his work ethic coupled with massive natural talent make it quite unlikely we’ll see him anywhere but the ‘Blue Hell’ anytime soon.

 Featured image courtesy of Jimmy Medranda and Sporting Kansas City.